genesiscommunitysuccess/docs/docs/05_operations/13_release-notes/02_current.md

 For this release of the documentation, we are updating dynamically.

-The starting point for the documentation is the following versions of the platform software:
+This release of the documentation covers the following versions of the platform software:

 | part of stack | version       |
 |---------------|---------------|